 If you’ve worshiped with us, you’ll have seen the countless ways parishioners can be involved at St. Paul’s every Sunday morning.
 Read on for information on these volunteer ministries.

-Altar Ministries: These include people who are part of the procession, wear vestments, and serve in the chancel (raised, dais at the front of the church) during worship.
-The thurifer leads the procession and oversees the use of the thurible (vessel that burns the incense); they may sometimes be accompanied by a boatbearer who carries the vessel that holds the incense).
-The crucifer carries the cross in the procession while servers carry candles and serve the grape juice chalices during communion.
+These include people who are part of the procession, wear vestments, and serve during worship.
+The thurifer leads the procession and oversees the use of the thurible (a vessel that burns incense); they may sometimes be accompanied by a boatbearer, who carries the vessel of incense.
+The crucifer carries the cross in the procession, while servers carry candles and assist with the distribution of consecrated grape juice during communion.
 Finally, a Minister of Ceremony oversees worship by preparing the various books of prayers and keeping a watchful eye to assure that the clergy have what they need and that the service proceeds smoothly.
 Training for all roles is readily available.

-Hospitality includes the important roles of Ushers, Ministers of Welcome (Greeting Ministry) and Coffee Hour hosts/hostesses.
+Hospitality is a broad group of volunteers, including the important roles of Ushers, Ministers of Welcome (or “Greeting Ministry”), and Coffee Hour hosts/hostesses.

-Worship Team: An advisory team to the Reverend Nicholas Lang, Rector providing input and perspective to various questions related to liturgy.
+An advisory team to the Rector, the Worship Team provides input and perspective to various questions related to liturgy.

 Training and support are available for all roles.
 To learn more, or to express your interest in joining a particular ministry, contact Marsha Dunn, Associate for Member Engagement and Parish Administration, at (203) 847-2806.